jcu-eresearch/nginx-dynamic-modules/README.rst

 Updating for future Nginx versions
 ----------------------------------

 #.
-Edit Nginx versions within ``build.sh`` and ``.travis.yml`` to match the latest
+Edit Nginx versions within ``build.sh`` and ``.github/workflows/build.yml``
-   versions.
-In the build script, we use Nginx stable by default and for Travis, we test on CI for both stable and mainline.
+   to match the latest versions.
+In the build script, we use Nginx stable by default and for CI we test both stable and mainline.

 #.
 Rebuild and test the results::